zjost/tidydata/README.md

 * Searches all feature names for the character string "mean()" or "std()" and returns the indices of matches
 * Uses these indices to filter the feature data such that only column names containing those strings remain
 * The y_train and y_test data files are imported and combined into a single column
+* Similar to the y data, the "subject" train and test data are imported and combined to a single column
 * The "activity_labels" file is merged with this data to match column names using the y_data code
-* Similar to the y data, the "subject" train and test data are imported and combined to a single column
-* The y data, activity labels and subject data are added to the feature data frame
+* The y data, subject data, and activity labels are added to the feature data frame
 * The feature names are appended to the data frame as column names This process results in a data frame named "data".